-The high-level goals and supporting strategies outlined on the following pages work as a system to direct Greater Des Moines toward a vibrant future of lasting value.
+The high-level goals and supporting strategies outlined below work as a system to direct Greater Des Moines toward a vibrant future of lasting value.
 Any one of these individual strategies can simultaneously move a variety of these goals forward.
-An overview of the plan's goals and strategies are described on the subsequent pages, and further information about the specific strategies and implementation steps can be found in the Detailed Strategies portion of this chapter.
-All of the plan's goals, strategies, and initiatives spring from the Guiding Principles for a Greener Greater Des Moines mentioned earlier in the plan.
+An overview of the plan's goals and strategies are described below, and further information about the specific strategies and implementation steps can be found in the "Detailed Strategies" portion of this chapter.
+All of the plan's goals, strategies, and initiatives spring from the Guiding Principles for a Greener Greater Des Moines mentioned earlier in the document.